symfony/symfony-docs/book/translation.rst

             {% trans_default_domain "app" %}

-     Note that this is only influences the current template, not the any "included" templates (in order to avoid side effects).
+     Note that this only influences the current template, not any "included" templates (in order to avoid side effects).

 PHP Templates